We may earn a commission when you buy using our links.

 Bitdefender GravityZone Business Security protects your business with advanced cybersecurity technology.
 It gives IT administrators full control over the security of all workstations and protects against emerging threats such as bodiless malware.

 Kaspersky offers excellent cybersecurity protection if you need endpoint protection in a hybrid IT environment where some computers run on Linux and others on Windows or macOS.
 The Kaspersky software for Linux easily integrates with its products on other platforms.

 Administrators can work centrally — remotely set tasks, set up scans, and manage security policies.
 For Linux servers, Kaspersky Endpoint Security provides reliable protection against extortionist attacks.
 It uses anti-cryptor technology to continuously scan saved files, detects and blocks unauthorized encryption as a possible ransomware attack at an early stage.
 You can install Kaspersky remotely on Linux, Windows, and macOS workstations without having to manually configure or even reboot your computer.
-This allows you to protect every workstation in your company and prevent data leak and virus attacks.
+This allows you to protect every workstation in your company and prevent data leaks and virus attacks.